Jesus is Christianity

 Christianity exists and cannot be contained; it is God’s work.
 All human efforts to limit or control the in-breaking reality of salvation, of heaven, of the Spirit are chaff.
 God wins.

-See: Garner, Mike Interpretive Adventures; Subversive Readings in a Missional School, (West Conshoshocken, PA: Infinity Publishing, 2015) pgs.
-54-63.
+See: Garner, Mike Interpretive Adventures; Subversive Readings in a Missional School, Wipf and Stock Publishers.
 It is my position that Pharaoh’s heart was hardened by God’s acts of mercy during the plagues.
 Each plague is communicative and contains God’s revelation of self amidst the liberating acts of power.
 It must be said that the plague narratives are also revelatory about human behavior, particularly that of a demagogue.